Benkapner/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
-course 3945 at Reichman University.
+Course 3945 at Reichman University.